 - 1 cup chicken broth low sodium

 - Rosemary Sweet Potato Fries for topping

-Stir turkey and vegetable mixture frequently with wooden spoon until turkey is cooked through and veggies are soft, about 10-12 minutes.
+- Stir turkey and vegetable mixture frequently with a wooden spoon until turkey is cooked through and veggies are soft about 10-12 minutes.

-Add chicken broth to the pan and use wooden spoon to scrape up browned bits from bottom.
+- Add chicken broth to the pan and use a wooden spoon to scrape up browned bits from the bottom.
 Stir in frozen vegetables then bring mixture to a boil.
 Reduce heat to low and simmer 5-10 minutes.
 Stir every minute or check the thickness of the gravy.
-Feel free to add more broth if sauce is too thick.
+Feel free to add more broth if the sauce is too thick.

 - When the sweet potato fries are hot and ready, add fresh dill to the turkey mixture.
 Check for seasoning and add salt or pepper if necessary.